 ACADEMIC RESEARCH STREAM

 The Academic Research stream (Evidence, analysis and insight) brings together researchers from around the world to share knowledge about risk, resilience and change; green design and planning; cultural ecologies; greening the city; climate transformations; healthy and caring cities; smart cities for people; and urban food and water systems.

 CITY PRACTICES STREAM

 The City Practices stream (Strategies and tools for driving change) includes policy and practice workshops and masterclasses on zero carbon cities; climate resilient cities; citizen engagement; and planning and governance.

 The Melbourne Organising Committee is grateful for the involvement of all the speakers and chairs within the Summit program.

 A listing of all the speakers and session chairs can be found here.

 ARTS & CULTURE PROGRAM

-The program also allows participants to down tools, get creative, and explore the city of Melbourne.
+The program also allows participants to down tools, get creative, and explore the City of Melbourne.
 There will be a wide range of art and cultural events, including the extraordinary environmental installation EXIT which turned heads at the Paris climate talks in 2015.
 Additional activities are taking place during the Summit, site visits are on offer on Saturday 15 July and pre and post touring options are available before and after the Summit.